 definitely live in Canada! :)

-was hosting the 2010 Winter Olympics, here are some silly questions
+is hosting the 2010 Winter Olympics, following are some silly questions

 by people from all over the world.
 Believe it or not, these questions